Close

 You’ll need to hire professional maintenance every year or every 750 up-down cycles, whichever comes first.
 Most dealers will have a list of local professionals you can contact.
 Some states, like Oregon, have strict maintenance policies and checklists designed to keep the lift safe and operable.
 This includes lubricating gears, checking latches and hinges for faults, and ensuring the lift’s circuitry is damage-free.

 Should your lift malfunction, call the dealer or technician who installed the lift.
-Every company on this list (except Affordable Lifts) sells their lifts through a network of licensed dealers.
+Every company on this list sells their lifts through a network of licensed dealers.
 Your dealer’s technician will come to your home and assess the issue.
 If the malfunction requires replacement parts, they will call your lift’s brand and order parts.
-Affordable Lifts told our Reviews Team that it ships parts overnight so your wait is as short as possible.
 If your lift was installed through a local dealer, your technician may have a part on hand.
 Repairs depend on technician availability, so find out if your area has enough technicians to service your home in a timely manner.
 Remember that your lift is important for your home accessibility, and you don’t want to wait longer than one to two days for a repair.

 Warranty